What Do “Elder Law” Attorneys Do?

 On the health front, an elder law attorney can listen, suggest, draft, prepare, and document the person’s health care choices.
 These documents are planned for the person’s future lifetime care.
 Often used are:

 - An Advance Health Care Directive (the WHAT and the WHO)

 - A Nomination of Conservator Of Person (the WHO w/ Court supervision)

 Financial and Estate Planning Choices

-On the financial front, an elder law attorney can listen, suggest, draft, prepare, and document the person’s estate planning choices.
+On the financial front, an elder law Attorney can listen, suggest, draft, prepare, and document the person’s estate planning choices.
 Disability planning for the person’s own future lifetime care could include:

 - A Power of Attorney for Finances (the WHAT and the WHO)

 - A Nomination of Conservator of Estate (the WHO w/ Court supervision)

 - A Revocable Living Trust (to avoid probate)